ingolemo/python-lenses/readme.md

 	{'three': 3}

 There are a number of such more complicated lenses defined on `Lens`.
 To help avoid collision with accessing attributes on the state, their names all end with a single underscore.
-See `help(lenses.Lens)` in the repl for more.
-If you need to access an attribute on the state that has been shadowed by Lens' methods then you can use `Lens.getattr_(attribute)`.
+See `help(lenses.BoundLens)` and `help(lenses.UnboundLens)` in the repl for more.
+If you need to access an attribute on the state that has been shadowed by one of lens' methods then you can use `my_lens.getattr_(attribute)`.

 For a good example of a more complex lens, check out the `json_` method which gives you a lens that can focus a string as though it were a parsed